Trumeet/Trumeet/README.md

 ## `whoami(1)`

-* Arch Linux, FreeBSD and Windows user & administrator.
+* Arch Linux, FreeBSD, OpenBSD and Windows user & administrator.
 * UNIX developer (using C) & Backend and Android developer (using Java).
 * NOC of AS142281 and AS4242422980.
 * Technical Minecraft player.